bucs240/program1-template/README.md

 * Alter the basic intent of the assignment

 You must discuss any changes to the assignment with me or the TA's, and recieve written approval for your changes.
-Include the written approval in your R=EADME (described below).
+Include the written approval in your README (described below).

-You may also propose an extra credit option up to an additional 10%; however, any proposed extra credit, must follow the following guidelines:
+You may also propose an __extra credit__ option up to an additional 10%; however, any proposed extra credit, must adhere to the following guidelines:
-* It must be a significant addition to the assignment
+* It must be a *significant* addition to the assignment
 * It must not simplify or otherwise alter the intent of the assignment
-* You must send a written request and full description for the extra credit to me before the due Date
+* You must send a written request and full description for the proposed extra credit to me before the due date
     * You must also receive written approval from me before the due date, so plan accordingly.

 ## Part C : Code Organization and Submission